CHAPTER 6: Clothing List and Related Information

 PLEASE NOTE ANY ITEMS THAT ARE NOT ALLOWED IN CAMP MAY BE CONFISCATED, NOT RETURNED, AND DONATED TO CHARITY.

-- CELL PHONES, SMARTPHONES and IPHONES – we spend more unnecessary time reacting to calls- DO NOT EVEN THINK ABOUT IT PLEASE!
+- CELL PHONES, SMARTPHONES, IPHONES, SMARTWATCHES– we spend more unnecessary time reacting to calls- DO NOT EVEN THINK ABOUT IT PLEASE!
 You cannot take out the SIM card and bring your phone.

 - MP3 PLAYERS WITH SCREENS – exception is basic mp3, ipod shuffle, ipod nano